 First off, here’s a little video inspiration to peak your interest:

-While fishing from a kayak is almost as simple as fishing off the bank, you do need to consider a few differences.
+While catching fish from a fishing kayak is almost as simple as fishing off the bank, you do need to consider a few differences.
 In this article, we’ll cover the basics of outfitting your kayak for fishing, what to expect on your first fishing adventure and a couple of tips to make your experience a safer and more enjoyable one.

 Outfitting Your Kayak